multiversx/mx-sdk-dapp/README.md

 eventBus.publish('TRANSACTION_TOAST_DATA_UPDATE', someData);
 ```

-If you want to override private components and create your own, you can implement a similar strategy by respecting each webcomponent's API (see an interface example [here](https://github.com/multiversx/mx-sdk-dapp/blob/main/src/providers/strategies/LedgerProviderStrategy/types/ledger.types.ts)).
+If you want to override internal components and create your own, you can implement a similar strategy by respecting each webcomponent's API (see an interface example [here](https://github.com/multiversx/mx-sdk-dapp/blob/main/src/providers/strategies/LedgerProviderStrategy/types/ledger.types.ts)).

 ## Debugging your dApp